TILER DERBY

 We provide a comprehensive floor tiling service which includes floor levelling which is critical for floor tiles.
 Firstly if tiles are protruding they will create a trip hazard and if they are not fix sitting flat there are a much great chance that a floor tile gets cracked or broken.

-In the home, floor tilling designs even allow your floor to look like another material such as wood with many floor tile designs made to look like wooden planks and also formed in long plank like shapes rather than squares or rectangles.
+In the home, floor tiling designs even allow your floor to look like another material such as wood with many floor tile designs made to look like wooden planks and also formed in long plank like shapes rather than squares or rectangles.
 Often these plank floor tiles are used as an alternative to a skirting board with one tile fitted to the wall to find out more about this option simply discuss these with our tiler.

 Repairing floor and wall tiles covers issues like cracks, chips, and loose tiles.
 Often, these problems arise from various causes, including temperature changes, moisture infiltration, poor installation, or heavy impacts.
 Depending on the nature of the damage it can affect the aesthetics, functional and even safety of your space.